jflamy/owlcms4/docs/Fly.md

 #### Install owlcms

 - The application names in fly.io are global.
 If the name you want is already taken, you will be told.
-In this example we will use `myclub` as the site name.
-The URL would be `https://myclub.fly.dev`

-   > Obviously you will replace `myclub` with your own site name everywhere in the commands given.
+- In this example we will use `myclub` as the site name.
+The URL would then be `https://myclub.fly.dev`.  *You will of course replace `myclub` with your own site name everywhere in the commands given.*

 - Click on the grey box below to copy the command.
 Paste it to the command line interface (*when using the Web interface use the browser Edit menu* -- control-C and control-V don't work)*.
 Replace `myclub` with your own value.